ttarabbia/360-Neurohealth-LogSeq/pages/Eye alignment.md

 		-
 - Cover-uncover
 - Cover-cross-cover
-	- is an alignment test to identify a phoria –binocular vision is not available...AKA “breaking fusion”
+	- Identifies a phoria – binocular vision is not available